 ‘Accessories’ doesn’t just mean items such as lights, luggage, locks, and mudguards.
 It also includes cycle clothing, tools, and components such as drivetrain parts and tyres.
 If it’ll help keep your commuter bike’s wheels turning, the chances are you can include it.
 With the autumn and winter ahead, it’s time to invest in equipment you might have done without during the summer.

 While the clocks don’t go back until the last Sunday in October, the nights are drawing in.
 Front and rear lights are a legal requirement when you cycle on a public highway after dusk (or before dawn).
-Rechargeable lights are more expensive to buy but quickly pay for themselves when you’re commuting.
+Rechargeable lights are more expensive to buy but quickly pay for themselves if you’re commuting by bike most days.
 You’ll want 300-400 lumens or more to light your way on dark lanes, while 100 or so is enough for a front light to be seen under streetlights.
 Multiple lighting modes adds versatility.